 14. Use the Lab+Blends CBD Massage Oil to perform long effleurage strokes from the shoulder to the sacrum, continuing the movement to the hips and legs.
 5 – 10 min.

-15. Use Lab+Blends CBD Massage Balm on any areas of congestion or pain in combination with direct pressure.
+15. Use Lab+Blends CBD Massage Balm on congestion or pain areas in combination with direct pressure.